lunatech-labs/lunatech-labs.github.com/jobs/_posts/2012-01-04-front-end-developer.md

 ### What we are offering

 We're situated in a beautiful building on the Heemraadsingel in Rotterdam.
 Our colleagues from all around the world make it a very relaxed atmosphere to work in.
-You get set up your own working environment.
+You get to set up your own working environment.
 Most us work on MacBook Pro's, but the choice is yours.
 You will get to work on projects small (fun) and large (challenging).
 Learning is encouraged and actively supported.
+Being good at what you do is important to us.

 ### Send your CV

-Send us your CV with motivation to Egor Kloos (egor.kloos@lunatech.com), we look forward to hearing from you.
+Send us your CV with motivation to Egor Kloos (egor.kloos@lunatech.com), we're looking forward to hear from you.
 If you have any websites to show us, including your own blog and or portfolio, please include these links in your CV.